Choose your path and set your own pace

 The first-year program of instruction is designed to examine and foster an understanding of the processes by which law is made, the institutions that make law, and the analytical skills necessary in the professional use of case law and legislation.
 The first-year curriculum provides a general understanding of the American legal system, sharpens the student's analytical ability and lays the foundation of the basic working skills of a lawyer.

-Many first-year classes meet in large sections of approximately 80-125 students.
-In contrast, the Fundamentals of Law Practice course, which begins students’ skills training with an emphasis on legal writing and research, meets in small sections of approximately 20 students.
+Several first-year classes meet in large sections of approximately 80-95 students.
+Additionally, all full-time first-year students enroll in a seminar section, compromised of approximately 40-50 students.
+The smaller class size allows for a more intimate and interactive experience.
+Students also take two semesters of the Gateway to Lawyering courses, which begin students’ skills training with an emphasis on legal writing and research.
+These classes meet in small sections of approximately 20 students.

 Full-Time